 How often should my teen be eating?

 The goal is 3 meals and 3 snacks daily (trying not to go longer than 4 hours without eating).
-Don’t worry about variety – the important thing when working on catch-up weight gain is getting the extra calories and protein (not the variety!)
-Once you’ve found things that work for you and your teen, just stick with them.
+Don’t worry about variety initially – the important thing when working on catch-up weight gain is getting the extra calories and protein.
+Once you’ve found things that work for you and your teen, stick with them.

 What should my teen add to increase energy and calories to meals and snacks?